JayaArasalike/CourtCounter/README.md

 criteraia  | Specifications
 ---------- | ---------------
 Naming Conventions | "Any classes are named after the object they represent.
-All variables named by their intended contents"
-                   | * "All methods are named by their intended effects or in the style required by a callback interface"
-Style              | There are no unnecessary blank lines.
+All variables named by their intended contents" Naming Conventions | * "All methods are named by their intended effects or in the style required by a callback interface" Style              | There are no unnecessary blank lines.
 One variable is declared per declaration line.
-                   | * The code within a method is intended with respect to the method declaration line.
+Style              | * The code within a method is intended with respect to the method declaration line.

 **Output
 Final View